ElmuUuU/juniorwebdevelopment/readme.txt

 - For the individual games we also ran into some severe problems.
 Most importantly React Hydration errors.
 For some reasons sometimes the server and client would generate random states independantly from each other.
 This makes playing games that rely heavily on random variables impossible since win states differ between the two.
 The Rune Game for example expects runes that are not even shown to the user.
 We tried for days fixing these problems but due to not being familiar enough with React and our whole project structure, the only thing that would reliably fix our issues would be a whole backend rewrite, for which we didn't have the time.
-- For Game1 we had problems with the visibility of a button.
-We were not able to find
+- In Game1 we had problems with the disabling and enabling the Next-game button based on the game state.
+We were not able to find a way to change the visiblity of the html element using typescript.